chavanashutosh/flowmason/docs/getting-started.md

 ### Port Already in Use

-If port 3000 or 3001 is already in use, you can:
+If port 3000 or 8080 is already in use, you can:

 - Stop the conflicting service
 - Change the port in the configuration
-- Use a different port by setting environment variables
+- Use a different port by setting environment variables (for Dioxus: `dx serve --port 8081`)

 ### Database Errors